 Have you ever heard of the snowball method for paying off debt?
 I believe it was made popular by Dave Ramsey (who I don’t follow), but I’m sure many people started using this method many years ago.
 The idea is simple.
 You “snowball” all of the money you have available to put towards debt and apply it to the smallest loan amount first.
-Once that loan is paid off, you snowball your debt payoff money into paying off the next smallest loan.
+Once that loan is paid off, you snowball your debt payoff money into paying off the next loan, always starting with the smallest amount first.

 The snowball method works well, because it allows you to pay off an entire loan (albeit the smallest one) more quickly.
 This is a good motivator to keep that momentum going for the next loan.
 The downfall to this strategy is that you usually end up paying more in interest.